- Outdoor Ice Skating Rinks in Chicago

 Outdoor Ice Skating Rinks in Chicago

-Below are are the best outdoor ice skating rinks in Chicago.
-Please note that some of these rinks require advance reservations.
+Below are the best outdoor ice skating rinks in Chicago.

 One of the best and picture perfect spots to go ice skating in Chicago is the McCormick Tribune Ice Rink in Millennium Park right in front of Cloud Gate (aka “The Bean”).
-Reservation, skate rental and other details will be announced soon.
+Online ticketed reservations are required.
+Reservation dates are released 2 weeks in advance of session date.
+Limited walk-up reservations for those without internet access or credit/debit cards may be available based on capacity.
+You may have wait for next session with available capacity.

 When: November 19, 2021 – March 13, 2022.
-Reservations are required and will be released on a rolling basis at noon starting November 8, 2021.
+Reservations are required and are released on a rolling basis.
 Make sure to choose your dates carefully as there are NO refunds or transfers.
+(The Ugly Sweater Skate is December 16 5pm & 8pm sessions.)

 Cost: If you bring your own skates, skating is free for the 11 am session ONLY OR $5 + tax for the remaining sessions.
 You can rent skates for $16-$22 depending on date.